-- (1) Thriving Century Limited, a privately-held BVI company of which Mr. Chim is a controlling shareholder, owns 15,263,917 ordinary shares of the Company, representing approximately 15.5% of the issued and outstanding ordinary shares of the Company.
-Mr. Chim also directly owns 2,643,900 ordinary shares of the Company, representing 2.7% of the issued and outstanding ordinary shares of the Company. - (2) Member of the Disclosure Committee.
-Mr. Chim is the Chair of the Disclosure Committee. - (3) Member of the Audit Committee.
-Ms. Lee is the Chair of the Audit Committee. - (4) Member of the Compensation Committee.
-Mr. Bernier is the Chair of the Compensation Committee. - (5) Member of the Governance and Nominating Committee.
+(1) Thriving Century Limited, a privately-held BVI company of which Mr. Chim is a controlling shareholder, owns 15,263,917 ordinary shares of the Company, representing approximately 15.5% of the issued and outstanding ordinary shares of the Company.
+Mr. Chim also directly owns 2,643,900 ordinary shares of the Company, representing 2.7% of the issued and outstanding ordinary shares of the Company.

+- (5) Member of the Governance and Nominating Committee.
 Mr. Chim is the Chair of the Governance and Nominating Committee. - (6) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 4,988,208 ordinary shares of the Company, representing approximately 5.1% of the issued and outstanding ordinary shares of the Company.
 Mr. Bai also directly holds 60,000 ordinary shares. - (7) Purple Star Holdings Limited, a privately-held BVI company of which Mr. Wong is a controlling shareholder, owns 24,691,628 ordinary shares of the Company, representing approximately 25.1% of the issued and outstanding ordinary shares of the Company.
 Mr. Wong also directly holds 10,000 ordinary shares.

-As of March 31, 2017, the directors and officers of the Company, as a group, beneficially own, directly or indirectly, or exercise control or direction over 48,453,987 ordinary shares, being 49.2% of the issued ordinary shares of the Company on a non-diluted basis.
+As of March 31, 2018, the directors and officers of the Company, as a group, beneficially own, directly or indirectly, or exercise control or direction over 48,453,987 ordinary shares, being 49.2% of the issued ordinary shares of the Company on a non-diluted basis.
 The statement as to the number of ordinary shares beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and officers of the Company, as a group, is based upon information furnished by the directors and officers.